nixworks/public/news/2017/10/16/the-ligo-and-virgo-gravitational-wave-observatories-detect-for-the-first-time-gravitational-waves-from-the-merger-of-two-neutron-stars-the.md

 ### [2017-10-16](/news/2017/10/16/index.md)

 # The LIGO and VIRGO gravitational wave observatories detect for the first time gravitational waves from the merger of two neutron stars.
 The event GW170817, coinciding with a short gamma ray burst detected by the Fermi Gamma-ray Space Telescope, lead to immediate follow-up observations by the Hubble space telescope and numerous ground-based telescopes.
-This confirms the theory according to which neutron star mergers are a cause of short gamma-ray bursts.
+This confirms the theory according to which neutron star mergers are the cause of at least some short gamma-ray bursts.